 …Once I’ve moved it from freezer to fridge?

 …On the kitchen counter?

 At room temperature (around 70 degrees), breast milk can be stored for about 4 hours.
-If the milk was freshly expressed with a clean and sanitized pump, 6-8 hours may be fine, especially if the room is colder.
+If the milk was freshly expressed with a clean and sanitized breast pump, keeping breast milk at room temperature for 6-8 hours may be fine, especially if the room is colder.
 Refrigerate your milk if you think it won’t be used.

 …In a cooler or on ice in my pump bag?

 …If I’ve warmed it but didn’t use it?